| If are looking for tips to improve the visibility of your

 top-level domain (ccTLD) is fine if you want to create a website

+for users all around the world.
 If you’re looking to target specific countries (instead

 of the whole world), you may want to review our recent blog

+post on multi-regional websites for more information.
 Q 15.
 How do I know whether my site has been penalized

 in Google or not?
 I know Google Analytics reports can give